 Each week, Traveling Vineyard provides a webinar which is an opportunity for potential Wine Guides like Kirby to better understand the business.
 It’s also a chance to ask questions about what it’s really like to work for Traveling Vineyard and learn that it is in fact possible to be a Wine Guide and keep your family in tact.

-Over the last year, Chipotle has been having a rough go of it.
+Over the many months, Chipotle has been having a rough go of it.
 And for a brand that is supposed to be synonymous with “FOOD WITH INTEGRITY” being associated with words like Norovirus, E.coli, and Salmonella is pretty bad news.
 Even worse, when people are talking on social media about puking and pooping and going to the hospital because they’ve eaten your food, it is not so good for business.

 Chipotle has been transparent about how the outbreaks most likely happened.
 They’ve taken apart their current food safety systems and put them back together.
 They’ve provided their customers with a plan for action to pioneer and become a leader in food safety.
 Chipotle wants to make sure that this not only doesn’t happen again in their restaurants, but also inspire other fast food restaurants to operate the same.